Updated January 2017

 So radically broadening the choice of post 16 options to include the International Baccalaureate option is a risk; the Geneva imported IB [...]

 Repton School Dubai polarises views.
-Positively, in its sixth year, it has now justifiably, in our view, secured the KHDA award of Outstanding (2015) after 6 years of consistent and impressive improvement as a “Good” school.
+Positively, for the second year, it has now, justifiably in our view, secured the KHDA’s second award of Outstanding (2015, 2016) after 6 years of consistent and impressive improvement as a “Good” school.
 However, Repton is also within a whisker of being the most expensive school in Dubai, measured in comparable day fees, this placing significant pressures on the school to also provide an education that is no less than exceptional, and one that should arguably be available to all children that meet its qualifying criteria for acceptance.
-Only GEMS World Academy (GWA), reviewed here, two of the Kings schools, reviewed here and here and [...]
+Only GEMS World Academy (GWA), reviewed here, two of the Kings [...]

 “What really makes this school wonderful?
 Our students.
 ADEC “Outstanding” rating notwithstanding, it is our students that are the heartbeat of the school – academic, confident, independent, caring, open minded, tolerant, balanced, creative and high achieving.
 Al Bateen students are locally educated; internationally competitive.”

 David Hutson, Principal, Al Bateen Secondary School [quoted in whichschooladvisor, 2016]